 Acts 16:30-31 (NIV)

 Thirdly, we don’t hide our faith.
-We live it out in how we speak and behave, demonstrating love, peace, joy, mercy and humility.
+We live it out, in how we speak, how we behave, and how we love, demonstrating kindness, mercy, humility, peace, and joy.

 Dear children, let us not love with words or speech but with actions and in truth.